 The filing fee can be paid online or in-person at the Division of Corporations, Office of Business Services location nearest you.

 If you happen to expand your business and register it in another state, you will need another registered agent services in that particular State, and you'll also need another yearly report.

-Is Florida a Good State to Form an LLC?
+Is Florida a Good State to Start an LLC?

 Florida ranks high on the list of desirable states to form an LLC because, according to the US Census Bureau, Florida has a 6.00 percent sales tax rate.

 It also ranks high in terms of low unemployment rates, as determined by the Department of Labor National Unemployment data.

 In addition, Florida ranked among the top ten states with respect to property taxes, state income tax, and corporate income tax on average - which are two major taxes that affect LLCs.